When

 Emerging Norwegian companies and global pharma present their R&D, their experience of the Norwegian clinical ecosystem, and what they need to accelerate or locate their next studies here.
 Together, their perspectives draw a clear picture of where Norway stands and what it would take to make it a preferred destination for radiopharmaceutical clinical trials.

-Closing panel bringing together perspectives from clinic, industry and investment to synthesize the day's key insights into concrete priorities and how these can be addressed jointly going forward.
+This closing panel brings together perspectives from the clinic, industry and investment to synthesise the day's key insights into concrete priorities and how these can be addressed jointly going forward.

 Hosted by Oslo Cancer Cluster and the National Expert Group for Radiotherapy Research (NERR) and supported by the Syklotronsenter.